ubcctf/lumina-binja/README.md

 **Maple Bacon maintainers:**
  - [@nneonneo](https://github.com/nneonneo) for metadata reversing and implementation
- - [@desp](https://github.com/despawningbone) for signature generation reversing, and stitching everything together
+ - [@desp](https://github.com/despawningbone) for signature generation and tinfo reversing, and stitching everything together

 [^1]: Provided that you have specified a valid IDA license file as the key file in the settings, along the valid certificate to connect to `lumina.hex-rays.com`, as obtainable [from official sources](https://hex-rays.com/products/ida/lumina/lumina-cert-20191010/).